Felipewithf/soccer-quiz/README.md

 Player can play as many times as they would like.

 ## Environments
-You can view the live portfolio using this link https://felipewithf.github.io/soccer-quiz/.
+You can view the live demo using this link https://felipewithf.github.io/soccer-quiz/.

 ## Screenshots